 - Resist the temptation to stir them frequently while they sauté.
 Mushrooms brown best when they sit, undisturbed, for a few minutes on each side.

 - I don’t cook with alcohol.
-Is there a substitution for the wine?
+Is there a substitute for the wine?
 Try subbing 1/4 cup of vegetable broth, and reduce the cook time in step 11 to about a minute — just long enough to bring it to a simmer

 - If you do use the wine, check with Barnivore to ensure the brand you choose is vegan.